Clinical-Genomics/housekeeper/README.md

 #### Config file

-Housekeeper supports a very simple YAML config.
+Housekeeper supports a basic YAML config.
 The following options are supported:

 ```yaml
 ---